Have you ever thought about traveling to the Philippines?

-Don’t let these Philipines scam put you off!
+Don’t let these Philipines scams put you off!
 Always keep your common sense turned on, don’t be too trusting, and pay attention!
 This goes for anywhere in the world and many of these scams aren’t just scams in the Philippines but around the world.

 Overall, the Philippines is quite safe and as someone who traveled here solo for a whole month, and then again for another few weeks, I can recommend it as a great place for travelers and solo female travelers.

 All The Philippines Travel Tips You Need

 Be patient, guys.
 The Philippines needs a lot of patience when it comes to transportation!
 Especially if you’ve visited other Southeast Asian countries.
 The Philippines is a lot slower.

 - There is an abundance of traveling when you arrive in the Philippines.
 The country is spread out.
 While the cities might be small compared to other areas of the world, it’s not any less overwhelming, especially when you’re on a tight budget.

 - Before you head out to this country you should really look into where you want to visit and how you can make that happen.
 Sometimes “saving” that extra buck is not only not worth it, but ends up being more expensive.
 Would it be more worth it to just simply fly there for few extra bucks, OR take a tricycle to the port, buy the boat ticket, take a seven-hour boat ride, then get another tricycle to where you’re going?